 As active parents, we want the best gear for us and our daughter.
 We actually don’t own a car, so it is very important that we can move freely at times without the trolley.
-If you like convenience as much as we do, then a baby carrier is definitely the best option!
+If you like convenience as much as we do, then a baby carrier is definitely a great option!

 We know what you are thinking, it is a jungle out there when it comes to choosing the best baby carrier.
 This may lead to some serious decision anxiety.
 We got Baby Bear One from my sister and were quite happy about it.
 However, we wanted to test Ergobaby 360 as an alternative.

 So, here comes a comprehensive baby carrier test that hopefully will help you choose the best baby carrier for you and your little one.